-My vagina itches and I have small flesh toned bumps at bottom of vagina.
-What could this be?
+"My vagina itches and I have small flesh toned bumps at bottom of vagina.
+What could this be?"

 I recently had unprotected sex and he pulled out, but I decided to take Plan B just in case.
 Two days ago I developed intense itchiness, no discharge, no change in smell.
 Today I noticed itchy flesh toned bumps at the bottom of my vaginal opening.
 What could this be?

 Flesh colored bumps can be caused by the human papilloma virus (HPV) which causes vaginal warts.
 The HPV is a sexually transmitted virus that is very common.
 There are a variety of them.
 Some (6 and 11) can cause vaginal warts which a flesh colored bumps that can form a cauliflower appearance when a bunch of them grow in a small area.
 Other types can cause cervical cancer (16, 18 and some other less common types) which is why women have regular pap smears to look for changes in the cells of their cervix caused by these types of viruses.
 In addition, the herpes simplex virus can cause fluid filled bumps in the vaginal area.
 Those tend to cause pain and can burst forming small ulcerations.
 These are also sexually transmitted infection.
 Some forms of vulvar (the outer part of the vagina) cancer can also have a flesh like appearance, although these are much less common than the viral infections.
 Thus, it is very important for you to see a medical provider as soon as possible so that you can be treated.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.